Child Martyrs of Tlaxcala: Antonio and Juan

 Antonio was born either in 1516 or in 1517 as the grandson of the noble Xiochténacti and was considered his heir being the first grandson.
 He converted to the Roman Catholic faith and began to detest the native rituals of the indigenous peoples including his own.
 Antonio served as an able interpreter for the Franciscans in the area.
 Antonio and his servant Juan were caught desecrating indigenous religious effigies and were murdered in 1529 when the locals caught them.
 Antonio came out of the room to find Juan dead and asked the attackers the reason Juan was targeted and not Antonio – the teen admitted he was the one desecrating the effigies and died when the attackers in turn attacked him.

 Juan was born either in 1516 or in 1517 and was of humble origins; he too converted to Roman Catholicism and worked as Antonio's servant.
-Juan died alongside Antonio in 1529 and died as soon as the club struck him.
+Juan died alongside Antonio in 1529.

 The bodies of both teenagers were thrown off a cliff but the Dominican friar Bernardino recovered them and moved them to Tepeaca to be interred.